 Foreign Investors.
-An owner of an Offered Bond that is not a "United States person" (as defined below) and is not subject to federal income tax as a result of any direct or indirect connection to the United States of America in addition to its ownership of an offered Bond will generally not be subject to United States income or withholding tax in respect of a payment on an Offered Bond, provided that the owner complies to the extent necessary with certain identification requirements (including delivery of a statement, signed by the owner under penalties of perjury, certifying that such owner is not a United States person" means a citizen or resident of the United States of America, a corporation, partnership or other entity created or organized in or under the laws of the United States of America or any political subdivision thereof, or an estate or trust whose income from sources within the United States of America is includable in gross income for United States of America income tax purposes regardless of its connection with the conduct of a trade or business within the United States of America.
+An owner of a 2025 Series C Bond that is not a "United States person" (as defined below) and is not subject to federal income tax as a result of any direct or indirect connection to the United States of America in addition to its ownership of a 2025 Series C Bond will generally not be subject to United States income or withholding tax in respect of a payment on a 2025 Series C Bond, provided that the owner complies to the extent necessary with certain identification requirements (including delivery of a statement, signed by the owner under penalties of perjury, certifying that such owner is not a United States person and providing the name and address of such owner).
+For this purpose the term "United States person" means a citizen or resident of the United States of America, a corporation, partnership or other entity created or organized in or under the laws of the United States of America or any political subdivision thereof, or an estate or trust whose income from sources within the United States of America is includable in gross income for United States of America income tax purposes regardless of its connection with the conduct of a trade or business within the United States of America.

-Except as explained in the preceding paragraph and subject to the provisions of any applicable tax treaty, a 30% United States withholding tax will apply to interest paid and original issue discount accruing on Offered Bonds owned by foreign investors.
-In those instances in which payments of interest on the Offered Bonds continue to be subject to withholding, special rules apply with respect to the withholding of tax on payments of interest on, or the sale or exchange of Offered Bonds having original issue discount and held by foreign investors.
-Potential investors that are foreign persons should consult their own tax advisors regarding the specific tax consequences to them of owning an Offered Bond.
+Except as explained in the preceding paragraph and subject to the provisions of any applicable tax treaty, a 30% United States withholding tax will apply to interest paid and original issue discount accruing on 2025 Series C Bonds owned by foreign investors.
+In those instances in which payments of interest on the 2025 Series C Bonds continue to be subject to withholding, special rules apply with respect to the withholding of tax on payments of interest on, or the sale or exchange of 2025 Series C Bonds having original issue discount and held by foreign investors.
+Potential investors that are foreign persons should consult their own tax advisors regarding the specific tax consequences to them of owning a 2025 Series C Bond.

 Tax-Exempt Investors.
 In general, an entity that is exempt from federal income tax under the provisions of Section 501 of the Code is subject to tax on its unrelated business taxable income.
 An unrelated trade or business is any trade or business that is not substantially related to the purpose that forms the basis for such entity's exemption.
 However, under the provisions of Section 512 of the Code, interest may be excluded from the calculation of unrelated business taxable income unless the obligation that gave rise to such interest is subject to acquisition indebtedness.
-Therefore, except to the extent any owner of an Offered Bond incurs acquisition indebtedness with respect to such bond, interest paid or accrued with respect to such owner may be excluded by such tax-exempt owner from the calculation of unrelated business taxable income.
-Each potential tax-exempt holder of an Offered Bond is urged to consult its own tax advisor regarding the application of these provisions.
+Therefore, except to the extent any owner of a 2025 Series C Bond incurs acquisition indebtedness with respect to such bond, interest paid or accrued with respect to such owner may be excluded by such tax-exempt owner from the calculation of unrelated business taxable income.
+Each potential tax-exempt holder of a 2025 Series C Bond is urged to consult its own tax advisor regarding the application of these provisions.